 The Brazilian government is constantly creating new laws and regulations aimed at fostering the economy.
 Among such initiatives, there are rumours that the government is working on important legal developments concerning the real estate sector.
-In addition to the rules on foreign investment in rural land, which is always a trend when it comes to real estate in Brazil, the envisaged improvements include the swift creation of a system of real estate registries; reformation of the real estate collateral system; and improving the reach of real estate finance and the real estate capital market.
+In addition to the rules on foreign investment in rural land, which is always a trend when it comes to real estate in Brazil, the envisaged improvements include creating a centralised, digital system of real estate registries and improving the reach of real estate finance and the real estate capital market.